gorbash1370/whisper-wrapper/issues.md

 ## Large
 - [x]  Test with audio file from dictaphone (i.e. not podcast quality).
 WAV ok.
 - [x] Catch errors in path_to_audio and path_for_transcripts (i.e. reject and exit)
+- [x] Split up pre_processing() into sub-functions
+- [x] Time estimator function.
+Used ffprobe and subprocess to read file length
+  - [x]  create a read of each file length using ~~pydub~~, and use that to give an estimated processing time relative to the model chosen for each file
+  - [x]  Add the processing time to give batch cumulative processing time

 ## Errors to fix